 - Observe your own reactions to the music.
 How does it make you feel?
 How are you reacting to the combination of music and mindfulness?
 What thoughts, memories or feelings are coming up?
 You may find that your mind wanders more frequently than you expected during the song.

 - As your thoughts wander, bring your attention back.
 Your thoughts will wander—that’s ok.
 Gently acknowledge them, then bring your full attention back to the song.

 - Take a moment after the song finishes.
 Process your experience when the song ends.
 What feelings and emotions came up?
 What was the experience like?
 How was it different from other times you’ve heard this song or style of music?

 To take a step back and make things a little simpler:

-Listening to music mindfully simply means giving your full, undivided attention to music.
+Observing mindfulness in music simply means giving your full, undivided attention to the songs you listen to.

 As you observe the music, also observe any of your own feelings, thoughts and emotions that arise, then bring your attention back to the music.

 And remember, this practice doesn’t have to be a part of “official” music mindfulness activities.

 It can also mean new ways of enjoying songs you’ve loved for years as well as music you’ve just discovered.